qaalabs/DE5M4/docs/b-plan/2a-user-stories.md

 **3. Why do they want it?**

 - What problem does this solve for them?
-- What value do they get from this feature?"
+- What value do they get from this feature?

 ## Good User Story Checklist